-Rushton CE Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers and members of the wider school community to share this commitment.
+Rushton CE First School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers and members of the wider school community to share this commitment.
 For full details of our safeguarding arrangements please refer to the Safeguarding policy.

 Our Designated Safeguarding Lead Person in school is Mrs Sarah Cockersole